 1. Take on a side gig.

 Why not take on an extra job or start a side business?
 If you need extra income, and you have some extra time once the kids go back to school, research some options.
 You might find that the extra hours could also mean some extra dollars in your wallet.
-One option to check into is with Amrita Aromatherapy, Inc..
-You can earn extra money by becoming a wholesaler for their products.
+One option to check into is flexible work at Flexjobs.com.
+You can earn extra money working from home.

 2. Clear out your clutter